Franklin Gothic: News Gothic

 Particularly extensive designs in the same style were Trade Gothic from Linotype and Record Gothic by Ludlow.

 Benton Sans is a notable, and extremely comprehensive, modern revival.

 Lightline Gothic

-Lightline Gothic was designed by M.F.
-Benton for A.T.F. in 1908 as a lighter version of News Gothic, which makes it an ultra-light version of Franklin Gothic.
+Lightline Gothic was designed by M. F. Benton for ATF in 1908 as a lighter version of News Gothic, which makes it an ultra-light version of Franklin Gothic.
 Only one weight was made and it was apparently never copied under that name by any other foundry.
 Digital versions of Franklin Gothic Ultra-Light are essentially knock-offs of this face.